Wales at the Rugby World Cup

 The Rugby World Cup is a rugby union tournament held every four years and contested by the men's national teams of the member unions of World Rugby.
-The Wales national rugby union team has participated in all nine Rugby World Cup tournaments.
+The Wales national rugby union team has participated in all ten Rugby World Cup tournaments.
 Up to and including 2015, hosting of the tournament alternated between traditional rugby heartlands in the southern hemisphere and those in Europe.
 Wales was the primary host in 1999, with Cardiff's Millennium Stadium built to coincide with the event, and the other three tournaments played in Europe have also used venues in Wales to some degree.
 Cardiff's Millennium Stadium and its predecessor, the Cardiff Arms Park, will have hosted a total 21 matches over a total of four World Cups.
 This is the largest number of World Cup games hosted by one venue.

 The 1987 tournament was Wales' most successful; they won all three pool matches and their quarter-final, before losing to New Zealand in the semi-finals.
 They then faced Australia in the third place play-off match, which they won 22–21.
 In the next two tournaments in 1991 and 1995, Wales failed to progress beyond the pool stage, winning just one match in each tournament.
 Both the 1999 and 2003 tournaments were more successful, with Wales qualifying for the quarter-finals both times.
 Wales hosted the event in 1999 and topped their pool only to lose to eventual winners Australia in the quarter-finals.
 In 2003, they finished second in their pool to New Zealand and faced England in the quarter-finals, where they lost to the eventual champions, despite scoring more tries than their opponents.
 In the 2007 World Cup, Wales again failed to progress from the pool stage.
 After a loss to Australia, and two wins against Japan and Canada, they lost by four points to Fiji, despite scoring more tries than their opponents.
 At the 2011 World Cup, Wales reached the semi-finals for the first time since 1987.
 Playing the semi-finals against France, Wales lost 9–8, in a game overshadowed by the 18th-minute sending off of Wales' captain Sam Warburton for a dangerous tackle against Vincent Clerc.
 At the 2015 World Cup Wales were in the same pool as Australia, England, Fiji and Uruguay.
 They finished second in the pool behind Australia and ahead of hosts England.
 South Africa defeated Wales in the quarter-final.
 In the 2019 World Cup, Wales were in pool D with Australia, Fiji, Georgia and Uruguay.
 They won all their group matches to finish top of the pool.
 After defeating France in the quarter-final, they lost to the eventual tournament winners South Africa in the semi-final.